haosulab/SAPIEN/docs/source/tutorial/basic/viewer.rst

 Press ``f`` when an actor is selected will enter the ``Focused Camera Control`` mode.
 In this mode, the center of the camera will be "focused" on the selected object.
-In this mode, the ``Right Mouse Button`` rotates around the object instead of object center.
+In this mode, the ``Right Mouse Button`` rotates around the object instead of the camera center.
 Additionally the ``Mouse Wheel`` can be used to zoom in and out.
 The ``Shift`` key can still be used to slow down the camera movement.
 Pressing any of ``wasd`` will put you back into the ``Free Camera Control``.